-There are 5 faculties currently operating at the University: Faculty of Engineering of Machines, Structures and Technologies (FMT), Faculty of Applied Information Technologies and Electrical Engineering (FPT), Faculty of Computer Information Systems and Software Engineering (FIS), Faculty of Economics and Management (FEM), Foreign Students Faculty (FRI).
-The 36 University departments carry out training of bachelors, specialists and masters in 24 programs and 19 majors.
+There are 4 faculties currently operating at the University: Faculty of Engineering of Machines, Structures and Technologies (FMT), Faculty of Applied Information Technologies and Electrical Engineering (FPT), Faculty of Computer Information Systems and Software Engineering (FIS), Faculty of Economics and Management (FEM).
+The 34 University departments carry out training of bachelors, specialists and masters in 28 programs and 19 majors.
 The annual licensed admission number of full-time students amounts to 3088 people.

 University also incorporates such establishments as Technical Lyceum, Technical College, Husiatin College, and Zboriv College.
 This adds up to a total of approximately 5000 undergraduates, masters and PhD students who are all working towards higher-degree qualifications at the University.

 Technical and structural asset base of Ternopil Ivan Puluj National Technical University consists of 11 educational and research buildings with a total area of almost 60 thousand square meters.
 There are 6 dormitories, a number of gyms, student cafeterias and buffets, as well as rooms for creative development and art activities.